Improving Topological Detection of Weather Regimes in climate dynamical systems: Results

-We note that some connected components correspond to a single weather regime, while others contain points from multiple regimes, which we refer to as mixed regimes.
-The appearance of mixed regimes is consistent with previous analyses of North Atlantic jet variability.
-In particular, \cite{madonna2017link} associates such mixed regimes with split or strongly tilted jets and links them to European and Scandinavian blocking.
+The presence of these mixed and fragmented structures is consistent with previous analyses of North Atlantic jet variability.
+In particular, \citet{madonna2017link} identify a mixed jet cluster that contains distinct configurations, including split and strongly tilted jets, which are associated with European and Scandinavian blocking.

-We observed two distinct patterns.
-First, for $30 \leq k \leq 45$ at $p=10\%$, three connected components align with the three jet regimes, with the central regime dominant and the southern regime weakest.
-Second, at $p=20\%$, the central and northern regimes merge into a single large component, while the southern regime appears as two smaller components (see Figs.~\ref{fig:Jet_C40_10}–\ref{fig:Jet_C40_40}).
-For larger values of $k$, the behavior is similar to the second pattern: the central and northern regimes are detected at low centrality thresholds, and as the threshold increases, they merge while the southern regime emerges as two components (Figs.~\ref{fig:Jet_C75_10}–\ref{fig:Jet_C75_40}).
+Two main patterns emerge from the component structure.
+For $30 \leq k \leq 45$ at $p=10\%$, the three regimes are represented by three connected components, with the central regime being the most prominent and the southern regime the weakest.
+As $p$ increases to $20\%$, the structure changes: the central and northern regimes merge into a single large component, while the southern regime becomes fragmented into two smaller components (see Figs.~\ref{fig:Jet_C40_10}–\ref{fig:Jet_C40_40}).
+For larger values of $k$, a similar structure persists.
+The central and northern regimes are identified at low centrality thresholds and merge as the threshold increases, while the southern regime consistently appears as two components (Figs.~\ref{fig:Jet_C75_10}–\ref{fig:Jet_C75_40}).

 \FloatBarrier